Is it in your interest?

 the end of this time, the loan reverts to a principal and interest

-repayments will be before and after the interest-only period and to
+Work out your repayments before and after the interest-only

 Australia's interest-only mortgages